Asia shares edge higher, oil tumbles to four-year low

 "The rate cut clearly showed the Chinese authorities are very much keen to support the economy.
 So even though Chinese economic data has been pretty weak, investors are convinced that there will be no hard landing," said Naoki Tashiro, the president of TS China Research.

-European shares are expected to rise with spreadbetters projecting 0.4 percent gains in France's CAC 40 and 0.3 percent rise in Germany's DAX, which advanced for a 10th straight session on Wednesday, as investors bet on further monetary stimulus from the European Central Bank.
+European shares rose on Wednesday, with Germany's blue-chip DAX index advancing for the 10th straight session, its longest such streak in 18 months, as investors bet on further monetary stimulus from the European Central Bank.

 "I expect a moderate (equities) rally to continue, perhaps led by European shares given signs of recovery there," said Soichiro Monji, chief strategist at Daiwa SB Investments.